rust-stuco/lectures/week2/slides.md

 # `Clone`

-If we do want to deep copy, we can use a common method called `clone`.
+If we do want to deep copy, we can use a method called `clone`.

 ```rust
 let s1 = String::from("hello");